Trump-Backed Brad Knott Wins N.C. GOP Runoff for Congress

 Trump also endorsed then-U.S. Rep. Ted Budd in the 2022 GOP primary for U.S. Senate.
 Budd easily defeated former Gov. Pat McCrory, then went on to win the general election.
 In the recent March primary, Trump backed first-time candidate Addison McDowell, who ended up winning the 6th Congressional District race.

 The GOP auditor's runoff featured candidates Jack Clark and Dave Boliek.
-The winner will take on Democratic State Auditor Jessica Holmes.
+The winner will take on Democrat state auditor Jessica Holmes.

 GOP runoff voting was open to registered Republicans and unaffiliated voters who either voted in the March Republican primaries or didn't vote at all.